Vyral/base-template/_posts/2021-02-18-what-happens-when-forbearance-ends.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s some great advice for homeowners who are in mortgage forbearance.</em></p>
+*Here’s some great advice for homeowners who are in mortgage forbearance.*

 This past year was a rough one for all of us, but now hopefully we’re seeing the light at the end of the tunnel.
 Today I wanted to talk a little bit about mortgage forbearance, or the delayed mortgage payments that were offered to homeowners back in March when COVID-19 hit and the CARES Act was passed.&nbsp;

-**Some lenders are asking for all those deferred payments at once when the period ends.** Paying that big of a lump sum is going to be tough for a lot of people.
-Most lenders, however, are deciding to tack the deferred balance on to the end of the loan.
+It's unclear whether lenders will require a lump sum payment at the end of forbearance or whether that amount will be added to the loan balance.&nbsp; It seems that it will be added to the loan balance in most cases

 {% include pullquote.html %}